JonEG/typo3-certifications/notes/05-typo3-apis/using-the-pagerenderer-in-extensions.md

 Goals:

-- [ ] I can use the PageRenderer to modify or extend CSS, JavaScript and other header information in
+- [ ] I can use the PageRenderer to modify or extend CSS, JavaScript and other header information in frontend and backend.

 ---